bmitchinson/budget-entry/README.md

 ### Revisited 3/8

 - Still want to track spending within a paycheck (date range + budget) + categorize + track account + export csv for date range

+### Next Up

+- Need tests that can advance the mock time to test reset / submit sets time to current.
+- Need shadcn before adding more features